kimumas/End-to-End-Machine-Learning/README.md

+## End-to-End Machine Learning Project
-## Welcome to Machine Learning Housing Corporation!
+### Welcome to Machine Learning Housing Corporation!
 In this project, I will build a model to predict the house price using [the Kaggle dataset](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/overview).
 This data has 79 explanatory variables describing every aspect of residential homes in Ames, Iowa.
-My model will learn from this data and be able to predict thefinal price of each home.
+My model will learn from this data and be able to predict the final price of each home.
 ### Frame the Problem
-First, I need to frame the problem:
+As a data scientist, the first thing I do is to frame the problem:
 * It is clearly a typical supervised learning task since labeled training examples are given.
 * It is also a typical regression task since prediction of a value is asked.
 * This is a multiple regression problem since the model will use multiple features to make a prediction.